citrix/citrix-daas-rest-go/citrixorchestration/docs/CollectionModelOfBackupRestoreScheduleModel.md

 HasTotalItems returns a boolean if a field has been set.

+### SetTotalItemsNil

+`func (o *CollectionModelOfBackupRestoreScheduleModel) SetTotalItemsNil(b bool)`

+ SetTotalItemsNil sets the value for TotalItems to be an explicit nil

+### UnsetTotalItems
+`func (o *CollectionModelOfBackupRestoreScheduleModel) UnsetTotalItems()`

+UnsetTotalItems ensures that no value is present for TotalItems, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)